tmobile/magentaA11y/_checklist-web/breadcrumbs.md

   name:  |
     The link names correspond to their destination page titles
   role:  |
-    Is discoverable with screenreader shortcuts as a navigation landmark
+    Links identify as a links in a breadcrumb navigation landmark
   state:  |
     The current page link is indicated when focused
+  group:  |
+    Is discoverable with screenreader shortcuts as a navigation landmark

 gherkin-keyboard:
   - when:  |